Steve Prefontaine

-Steve Roland Prefontaine (January 25, 1951 – May 30, 1975) was an American long-distance runner who from 1973 to 1975 set American records at every distance from 2,000 to 10,000 meters.
+Steve Roland Prefontaine (January 25, 1951 – May 30, 1975) was an American long-distance runner who set American records at every distance from 2,000 to 10,000 meters from a period of 1973 to 1975.
 He competed in the 1972 Summer Olympics, and he was preparing for the 1976 Olympics with the Oregon Track Club at the time of his death in 1975.

 Prefontaine's career, alongside those of Jim Ryun, Frank Shorter, and Bill Rodgers, generated considerable media coverage, which helped inspire the 1970s "running boom".
-He was killed in an automobile crash near his residence in Eugene, Oregon at the age of 24.
+He was killed in an automobile crash near his residence in Eugene, Oregon, at the age of 24.
 One of the premier track meets in the world, the Prefontaine Classic, is held annually in Eugene in his honor.
-Prefontaine's celebrity and charisma later resulted in two 1990s feature films about his short life.
+Prefontaine's celebrity status and charisma later resulted in two 1990s feature films about his short life.

 Early life

 Prefontaine was born on January 25, 1951, in Coos Bay, Oregon.
 His father, Raymond George Prefontaine (November 11, 1919 – December 21, 2004), was a welder who served in the U.S. Army in World War II.
 Steve's mother, Elfriede Anna Marie Sennholz (March 4, 1925 – July 16, 2013), worked as a seamstress.
 The two returned to Coos Bay after Ray met Elfriede in Germany while serving with the U.S. occupation forces.
 The middle child and only son, he had two sisters, Neta and Linda, and they all grew up in a house built by their father.

 Prefontaine was an exuberant person, even during his formative years.
 He was always moving around, partaking in different activities and events.
 In junior high, Prefontaine was on his school's football and basketball teams but was rarely allowed to play because of his short stature.
 In the eighth grade, he noticed several high school cross country team members jog to practice past the football field, an activity he then viewed as mundane.
 Later that year, he realized he could compete well in long-distance races during a three-week conditioning period in his physical education class.
 By the second week of the daily mile runs, Prefontaine could finish second in the group.
 With this newfound success and athletic ability, he fell in love with cross country running.